 Schools (but not for employees and students)

-Outside in crowded areas (e.g. when you are born after 2008 and are waiting outside the gate before or after school)
+Outside in crowded areas (e.g. when you are born before 2008 and are waiting outside the gate before or after school)

 The Health Authorities do not recommend the use of face masks by children.
 Children may have difficulty wearing a face mask correctly, and very young children may find it difficult to breathe well when wearing a face mask.

 Staff in childcare centres and schools who have a higher risk of a severe course of COVID-19 should discuss the need for workplace adjustment with their doctor.

 • Students with recently developed respiratory symptoms and/or general malaise must not attend school/after-school programmes, even if their symptoms are mild.
 The Norwegian Institute of Public Health's website provides up-to-date advice on sick adults and children.

 • They should stay at home until they have recovered.
 Students and staff can return to school when they feel healthy and free from fever, even if they have some residual symptoms of respiratory infection (some nasal mucus, blocked nose and mild cough).

 • It is assumed that students, parents/guardians and staff will not go to the school if they are in quarantine or isolation.
 The school is not responsible for identifying who needs to go into isolation or quarantine.
 For more information, visit the National Institute of Public Health’s website.

 No parents or other visitors are allowed on school premises: both plagyround and school building - unless specific permission has been given by the Principal in advance.